mgutz/plv8-bedrock/plv8/plv8-microspec/README.md

 A spec is a simple function `spec(name, testsObject)`.
 Each spec requires a `name`, which is the subject matter.
 Test functions are properties of `testObject`.

+The first character of a spec name may be special

+*   `_` Pending spec, will not run.
+*   `#` Ignore spec.

 The first character of a test name may be special character

 *   `+` Run ONLY marked tests.
 A quick way to isolate 1 or more tests.
 *   `_` Pending test, will not run.